Queen of Katwe: Casting

 In January 2015, David Oyelowo and Lupita Nyong'o were cast as Robert Katende and Harriet Mutesi, respectively.
 They were Nair's first choices for the roles.
 Nyong'o said that she had decided to play the part after reading the script's first ten pages, saying "It was the first time I felt really awakened by a script and super challenged."
 Oyelowo immediately accepted the role, seeing the film as a "subversive work", given the lack of diversity in contemporary American cinema.
 Nair said that finding an actress to play Phiona was the most difficult.
 The casting search lasted from July to December 2014 and the production team auditioned nearly 700 girls.
 The casting director found Madina Nalwanga in a community dance class.
 The 15-year-old Ugandan dancer was cast as Phiona.

+Nair's son Zohran featured as an extra ("Bookie student") in the film.

 Filming

 Principal photography began in April 2015.
 The film was shot in the Katwe slums in Kampala, Uganda and in Johannesburg, South Africa.
 More than one hundred Ugandans were hired as extras for the street scenes; eighty had no prior experience with cameras.
 Nair set up an acting boot camp to help prepare the children for their scenes.
 Most professional Ugandan actors settled for roles as extras, including Gladys Oyenbot who acted as Lupita's stand-in double.

 Nair and cinematographer Sean Bobbitt used different visual approaches for the various matches which Mutesi plays.
 Katende, who was present at the shoot, designed the games, while Nair and Bobbitt worked on each shot.
 The chess scenes were complicated because the call sheet contained actual chess moves.
 Nair and editor Barry Brown cut the scenes to create some drama.
 Production wrapped in June 2015 after 54 days of shooting.